Dimers on Riemann surfaces II: conformal invariance and scaling limit: Universality of cycle rooted spanning forests

 In this section, we give a precise statement and begin the proof of one of the main results of the paper, which shows the existence of a scaling limit for a uniform (oriented) cycle-rooted spanning forest on a nice Riemann surface.
 The main part of the proof consists in showing the convergence of a finite number of branches, after which a version of Schramm's ``finiteness lemma" (\cref{lem:Schramm_finiteness}) concludes the proof.
 In this subsection and the next, we deal with the main part of the argument, which is the convergence of a finite number of branches.
 The conclusion of the proof, based on Schramm's finiteness lemma, will be provided in \cref{finiteness}.

-\begin{thm}[Universality of the CRSF scaling limit] Let $\Gamma^\d$ be a graph faithfully embedded on a Riemann surface $M$ satisfying the assumptions of \cref{sec:setup}.
+\begin{thm}[Universality of the CRSF scaling limit] Let $\Gamma^\d$ be a sequence of graphs, all of which are faithfully embedded in a Riemann surface $M$, and satisfying the assumptions of \cref{sec:setup}.
 Then the limit in law as $\delta \to 0$ of the wired oriented CRSF sampled using \eqref{eq:law_CRSF} on $\Gamma^\d$ exists in the Schramm topology and is independent of the sequence $\Gamma^\d$ subject to the assumptions in \cref{sec:setup}.
 This limit is also conformally invariant.

-Furthermore, let $K$ be the number of noncontractible loops in the CRSF.
+Furthermore, let $K^\d$ be the number of noncontractible loops in the CRSF of $\Gamma^\d$.
 Then for any $q>1$ there exists a constant $C_q>0$ independent of $\delta$ such that

 \end{thm}

 We explain briefly the ideas behind the proof of this theorem.
 As explained in \cref{sec:Wilson}, branches of the oriented wired CRSF can be sampled according to a version of Wilson's algorithm: namely, we do successive loop-erased random walks until we hit the boundary or create noncontractible loops.
 It is not hard to convince oneself that these should have a scaling limit.
 Indeed, the most difficult aspect of the scaling limit of LERW is to deal with small loops.
 However, locally, such a loop-erased random walk will behave as if on a portion of the plane where the scaling limit is known.
 Indeed in this situation, the assumptions on $\Gamma^\d$ in \cref{sec:setup} and a result of Yadin and Yehudayoff \cite{YY} as well as Uchiyama \cite{uchiyama} guarantee the convergence of a small portion of the path towards an SLE$_2$-type curve (we need Uchiyama's result to deal with rough boundaries induced by the past of loop-erased random walk itself).
 The remaining task is to glue these pieces together.